Microfluidics in Water analysis

-As water is consumed by every being every day, it is a critical resource that needs to be monitored closely.
-Should it be for consumption, livestock, or agriculture, water quality must be assessed and ensured at all times to prevent mass contamination and maintain health in the human&animal populations or soils.
-This testing can be done by different actors, from governmental organizations to sole individuals which makes it essential to have fast, easy-to-use, and reliable solutions to do so.
-To answer those needs, microfluidics in water analysis is a cost-effective and efficient solution for water testing.
+As water is consumed by every living being every day, it is a critical resource that needs to be monitored closely.
+Whether for human consumption, livestock, or agriculture, water quality must be assessed and ensured at all times to prevent mass contamination and maintain the health of human and animal populations and soils.
+This testing can be done by different actors, from governmental organizations to individual consumers, making it essential to have fast, easy-to-use, and reliable solutions.
+To respond to these needs, microfluidics in water analysis is a cost-effective and efficient solution for water testing.

 How does conventional water analysis work?

 Multiple different steps are needed for conventional water testing.
-They typically include sample collection and preservation if the test must be done remotely (some devices are only present in specific places).
-It is then followed by filtration, to separate the solid particles from the liquid, before being analyzed.
+They typically include sample collection and preservation if the test needs to be done remotely (since some devices are only available in specific locations), followed by filtration to separate solid particles from the liquid before being analyzed.
 During analysis, various methods can be used to determine the concentration of contaminants or parameters of interest like turbidity, pH, heavy metals, or bacteria concentration.
-The results are then compared to established guidelines or regulations to determine if the water meets the regulation guidelines.
+The results are then compared to established guidelines or regulations to determine whether the water meets regulatory requirements.

-Microfluidics as a solution to current limitations for water quality
+Microfluidics as a solution to current limitations on water quality monitoring

 Expertise & resources

-From the life sciences to the food industry, many applications require the use of fluids driven at flow rates from nanoliters to milliliters per minute.
-At such low flows, the success of these applications strongly depends on the level of control and automation of the fluidic operations.
+From the life sciences to the food industry, many applications require the use of fluids driven at flow rates ranging from nanoliters to milliliters per minute.
+At low flow rates like these, the success of such applications strongly depends on the level of control and automation of fluidic operations.

-These applications require flow control systems that are adapted for ensuring their success.
+These applications require flow control systems designed to ensure their success.